Despite bad weather, Serica wraps up repairs and restarts North Sea field

 At the end of February 2022, Serica revealed that a fault had been identified in the Rhum subsea control module (SCM), located on the seabed in the vicinity of the Rhum wells, approximately 40km north of the Bruce platform and provides power and controls required to operate the Rhum wells.
 At the time, this necessitated a temporary shutdown of production at the field.

-In an update on Thursday, Serica confirmed that production has restarted from the Rhum field following the successful operation with a Diving Support Vessel (DSV) to replace a faulty component in the Rhum SCM.
-The company advised that this work was completed without incident despite the difficult weather conditions its team encountered.
+In an update on Thursday, Serica confirmed the production restart from the Rhum field following the successful operation with a diving support vessel (DSV) to replace a faulty component in the Rhum SCM.
+The company says that this work was completed without incident despite the difficult weather conditions its team encountered.